AungKyawSoe-Tech/BurmeseToEnglishTranslator/README.md

 *   **PWA Ready:** "Install" the app on your Android or iPhone for easy access from your home screen.
 *   **Ready for the Play Store:** Package the app for Android and the Google Play Store.

+---

+## Getting Started: Setting Up Your API Key

+Before you can run or deploy the app, you need to provide your Google Gemini API key.

+### For Local Development & Testing

+1.  **Get your API Key:** If you don't have one, get a free key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+2.  **Create your config file:** In the project's root directory, find the file named `config.example.ts`.
+3.  **Rename the file** from `config.example.ts` to `config.ts`.
+4.  **Add your key:** Open the new `config.ts` and paste your API key into the placeholder string.

+Your `config.ts` file is listed in `.gitignore`, so it will be kept private on your computer and never uploaded to GitHub.

+### For Production Deployment (Vercel)

+When you deploy your app to Vercel, you will use its Environment Variables system.
+This is the secure, standard way to handle secrets in production.
+The instructions are in the deployment section below.

+---

 ## How to Deploy (So your friends can try it!)

 To share this application, you need to host it online.
 We recommend using Vercel, a free and easy-to-use hosting service for web projects.

 ### Prerequisites

-1.  **Google Gemini API Key:** You'll need an API key from Google AI Studio.
-You can get one for free [here](https://aistudio.google.com/app/apikey).
-2.  **GitHub Account:** You'll need a free GitHub account to store your code.
+1.  **GitHub Account:** You'll need a free GitHub account to store your code.
-3.  **Vercel Account:** Sign up for a free Vercel account using your GitHub account.
+2.  **Vercel Account:** Sign up for a free Vercel account using your GitHub account.

 ### Step-by-Step Deployment Guide

 **Step 1: Push Your Code to GitHub**

 1. Create a new repository on GitHub.
-2. Follow the instructions on GitHub to push your project files (`index.html`, `index.tsx`, etc.) to this new repository.
+2. Follow the instructions on GitHub to push your project files to this new repository. **Do not** push your `config.ts` file (it should be ignored automatically by `.gitignore`).

 **Step 2: Deploy with Vercel**